Monotonicity and local uniqueness for the Helmholtz equation: Monotonicity and localized potentials for the Helmholtz equation

 (iii) implies (iv) by setting $V:=W^\perp$.

 To show that (iv) implies (i), we assume that (i) is not true, so that $A$ has at least $d+1$ eigenvalues larger than $r\geq 0$.
 We sort the positive eigenvalues of $A$ in decreasing order to obtain

-Then, by the Courant-Fischer-Weyl min-max principle, (see, e.g. \cite{PL} p.
-318) we have that the minimum over all $d$-dimensional subspaces $V\subset X$ of the expression
+Then, by the Courant-Fischer-Weyl min-max principle, (see, e.g. \cite[p.\ 318]{PL}) we have that the minimum over all $d$-dimensional subspaces $V\subset X$ must fulfill

-agrees with $\lambda_{d+1}$, which shows that (iv) cannot be true.
-Hence, (iv) implies (i). \item can be shown analogously to (a). (ii) follows from (i) by choosing $V$ as the sum of eigenspaces for eigenvectors larger than $r$, and (ii) implies (i) by using the Courant-Fischer-Weyl min-max principle. \end{enumerate} \end{proof}
+which shows that (iv) cannot be true.
+Hence, (iv) implies (i). \item can be shown analogously to (a). (ii) follows from (i) by choosing $V$ as the sum of eigenspaces for eigenvalues larger than $r$, and (ii) implies (i) by using the Courant-Fischer-Weyl min-max principle. \end{enumerate} \end{proof}

 \begin{corollary} Let $A,B:\ X\to X$ be two self-adjoint compact linear operators on a Hilbert space $X$ with inner product $\langle \cdot, \cdot\rangle$.
 For any number $d\in \N_0$, the following statements are equivalent: \begin{enumerate}[(a)] \item $A\leq_{d} B$. \item There exists a compact self-adjoint operator $F:\ X\to X$ with